-During the discussion of the revised stormwater rates, there was a question raised regarding the policy decision to exempt faith-based organization from the stormwater fee.
+During the discussion of the revised stormwater rates, there was a question raised regarding the policy decision to exempt faith-based organizations from the stormwater fee.
 The thinking was that stormwater management is a utility just like any other function like water, sewer, etc. There is a cost to managing the stormwater runoff that these entities produce, and that is currently being subsidized by other customers.
 To respond to this question, a stormwater rate eliminating the faith-based exemption is presented as "Storm B".

-In each of these proposed ordinances, there will be a number of fees that listed as "TBD".
-This is due to the fact that they are established as a proportion of the respective rates.
-Therefore, until such time as a preferred rate structure is chosen, these will be in flux.
-It is staff's intention to include these figures during second read of the ordinance when that information is known.
+In each of these proposed ordinances, there are a number of fees that were previously listed as "TBD".
+This was a result of the fact that they are established as a proportion of the respective rates.
+After receiving feedback on a rate preference at the last meeting, staff was able to make those necessary calculations.